SciMLCon/www.scimlcon.org/2022/faq.md

 **Q: Is there financial assistance available?**

-A: As we have moved to a virtual conference for 2021, registration is free!
-Register for JuliaCon 2021 at the [tickets page](/2021/tickets/).
+A: As we have moved to a virtual conference for 2022, registration is free!
+Register for SciMLCon 2022 at the [tickets page](/2022/tickets/).

 **Q: How can I get involved?**

-A: If you’re looking for ways to volunteer for JuliaCon 2021, please consider [mentoring a new speaker](https://docs.google.com/forms/d/e/1FAIpQLSf2vv8GMJhYZ8bEXNFQVZDQmu3sLxPQmk0mNUOodM7uznvxBQ/viewform), and [virtually volunteering](https://forms.gle/ZPeUVtJKJa292tgn9).
+A: If you’re looking for ways to volunteer for JuliaCon 2022, please consider mentoring a new speaker, helping moderate, or another form of virtually volunteering.
+Feel free to email us `scimlcon@julialang.org`.

 **Q: I haven’t presented before.
 Is there support/guidance available?**

 A: Yes!
 We have mentors available to help with submissions as well as presenting.
-[Request a mentor](https://docs.google.com/forms/d/e/1FAIpQLScS8-y8PgWa9lRF7yhBAU0bkruEvTsBF2weX_PhDXHr9Civ_A/viewform?usp=sf_link).
+Please email us to request a mentor `scimlcon@julialang.org`.

-**Q: I don’t know anyone who will be attending JuliaCon 2021.
+**Q: I don’t know anyone who will be attending SciMLCon 2022.
 Will there be any social event(s) where I can network and make friends?**

 A: Yes!
-Please stay tuned for some fun social events we are planning, such as a buddy program and speaker social.
-We want to make JuliaCon a rewarding and fun experience for you!
+Please stay tuned for some fun social events we are planning.
+We want to make SciMLCon a rewarding and fun experience for you!